Celia Dixon, LRT/CTRS, ATRIC

 Celia's interest in Recreation Therapy began after an experience at Camp Burnt-Gin in South Carolina, where she had the opportunity to work with children with various disabilities.

-Celia has five years of RT experience, including four at the J. Paul Sticht Center on Aging & Rehabilitation.
+Celia works at the J. Paul Sticht Center on Aging & Rehabilitation.
 When she is not on Rehab she conducts individual outpatient aquatic therapy sessions with adult and pediatric clients.
 Celia is an instructor for various community aquatic programs held at the Sticht Center and holds a Water Safety Instructor and Arthritis Aquatic Instructor Certification.
 Celia and the aquatic staff are planning on adding additional community aquatic programs to the existing four programs in the upcoming year.
 In addition to the aquatic programs at the Sticht Center, Celia coordinates Making Waves, an adaptive water ski clinic held each summer for individuals with disabilities in the community.

 Celia assists with the SCI support group and wheelchair basketball when time allows.
 Celia also enjoys working with the neurosurgery department with the THINK FIRST program which talks to local schools about the risk of head and spinal cord injuries.